 we've selected a few of our favourite guest interviews

-"we absolutely love talking to others about the eighties, especially when they played a special part in it!" - 'Rims'
+"what's talking better than to others about the eighties, especially when they've played a special part in it!" - 'Rims'

 Michael 'Boogaloo Shrimp' Chambers